UCSD-E4E/smartfin-fw3/docs/index.md

 First, read through our archeturual overview (see [architechture.md](architecture.md) and [arch.puml](arch.puml)).

 Then, have a look at the overall program flow: [fw_flow.puml](fw_flow.puml)

+Now, you can decide what issue to focus on.
+Have a look at the issues or the list of work needed marked bellow.
+Once you decided on an issue, create a new branch off main and begin development from there.

+### Work Needed
+Here is a list of some important tasks for future development

+* Development of "Ride" task to manage data collection during surf ride.
+This can largely take the logic from Smartfin-fw2 intact, with minor changes to interact with the modified recorder class.
+* Porting over manufacturing tests for Smartfin-fw2
+* Porting over temperature callibration from Smartfin-fw2
+* Development of firmware for Wet/Dry, and eventually Salinity sensor